g e n u i n e i d e a s

 First, cut off the compression strap and sew it onto the messenger.
 This enables the messenger to snap into, and hang from, the remaining front buckles.
 I also added an internal stiffener plate to the Division, so the face of the pack remains flat even under tension from the messenger.

 But you also have to secure the bottom of the messenger, or it will flop around as you walk.
-The easiest solution is sew a hook and loop strap onto the Swiss Gear and wrap it around the Timbuk2 label:
+The easiest solution is sew a hook and loop strap onto the Swiss Gear and wrap it around the Timbuk2 label (a better solution might be a zipper that wraps around the entire messenger):

 After about two hours effort, here is the functional and not bad looking result: